 - Students in the two-week workshops will craft an anthology of selected writing.
 They will also receive a certificate commending their participation.

-- We will have a limited number of scholarships for low-income families.
+- We will have a limited number of scholarships for enthusiastic writers based on financial need.
 Click here for the application.

 We hope to see you this summer!